-This month we interview Rohan A. Freeman, a Jamaican who has climbed five of the seven summits in the world.
+Meet Rohan Freeman, a Jamaican who has climbed five of the seven summits in the world.
 Freeman is the first black male and the first Jamaican-born climber to accomplish this amazing feat.
-Lets cheer him on as he tries to complete the next 2 summits carrying the Jamaican flag.
+Let’s cheer him on as he tries to complete the next 2 summits carrying the Jamaican flag.
 Here is my conversation with Rohan Freeman:

 Q. How did you become interested in climbing the “Seven Summits”?